Notice how well you sleep in hotels with crazy blackout curtains? There's a reason for that.

 Blackout shades block tons of light, but they'll always have small light gaps that allow the shades to raise and lower without scraping your window.
 This is fine for most people, but if you're a night shift worker who sleeps in the day - that little bit of light can stand between you and the sleep you need.

 One way to beat this problem is to layer drapes on top of shades, but this can be pricey and bulky on your window.
-Plus you’re still not guaranteed to block all light.
-We have a more cost effective solution that’ll block 100% of light and give you the hotel-quality sleep you’re looking for.
+Plus you're still not guaranteed to block all light.
+We have a more cost-effective solution that'll block light coming in from the sides of shades and give you the hotel-quality sleep you're looking for.